Cherreads

 One month had passed since Tuziku was rescued and taken in by Sailou and his crew.

-During that time, Tuziku slowly regained most of his memories of the traumatic events that occurred before he was saved.
+During that time, Tuziku slowly regained most of his memories of the traumatic events that had occurred before he was saved.

 He explained everything he could remember to his savior, who ultimately decided to accept him as a full member of the crew.